AI Age: Distribution is All You Need!

 1. Deep integration into a specific workflow

-• Step Small: Vibe Coding allows us to move at the speed of thought.
+• Step Small: Vibe Coding allows movement at the speed of thought.
 Build micro-products, test hypotheses rapidly, and validate distribution channels before committing heavy resources.

 • Do Smart: Leverage leverage.
-Don’t fight for attention in crowded spaces—integrate into existing ecosystems.
-Let distribution guide your product decisions, not the other way around.
+Don’t fight for attention in crowded spaces — integrate into existing ecosystems.
+Let distribution guide product decisions, not the other way around.

 I’m exploring this thesis with real startups.
 What distribution channels are you building?
 DM me on Twitter — I’d love to hear your story.